Night Witches: Post-War life

-In 1917, Russia was the first country to declare legal equality for women, which allowed them to enter military service.
+In 1917, Russia became the first country to declare legal equality for women, which allowed them to enter military service.
 Women were inherently equal in both rights and responsibilities as a Russian citizen as social equality was a fundamental part of the Communist ideology.
-However, ideology was not always exhibited in practice which is seen time and time again especially through times of war whether it be prior, during, or after.
-In the case of after World War II, women in Russia were treated as though they always have been, especially before the 1917 law was passed.
-Many can see this passing as a way to get more nationalistic views for Russia, along with soldiers to fight for their country, rather than for the actual equality and treatment of women.
+After World War II, women in Russia were treated as they always have been, especially before the 1917 law was passed.
+This may promote a more nationalistic views for Russia, along with soldiers to fight for their country, rather than for the actual equality and treatment of women.
 A common dilemma for these women grew out of the social pressures of deciding to place more importance on the family instead of an aviation or military career.

 Irina Rakobolskaya, pilot with the 588th Regiment, rationalized the difficult reality and challenges she faced to pursue both a family and piloting career when she stated, “I think that during the war, when the fate of our country was being decided, the bringing in of women into aviation was justified.
 But in peacetime a woman can only fly for sport...otherwise how can one combine a career with a family and with maternal happiness?”

 Other women's regiments

 On 8 October 1941, Order number 0099 specified the creation of three women's regiments—all personnel from technicians to pilots would be entirely composed of women.
 The other two regiments were the 586th Fighter Aviation Regiment, which used Yak-1 fighters, and the 587th Bomber Aviation Regiment, which used twin engine Pe-2 dive bombers.
 Later the unit received the Guards designation and reorganized as the 125th Guards Bomber Aviation Regiment.
 Although all three regiments had been planned to have women exclusively, none remained all-female.
 The 586th and 588th Regiments employed male mechanics, the 586th because no women had received training to work on the Yakovlev fighter planes before the war.

 The 586th's woman commander, Major Tamara Aleksandrovna Kazarinova, was replaced by a man, Major Aleksandr Vasilievich Gridnev, in October 1942.
 The 587th Regiment was originally under the command of Marina Raskova, but after her death in 1943, a male commanding officer, Major Valentin Markov, replaced her.
 The 587th's Petlyakov Pe-2 dive bombers also required a tall person to operate the top rear machine gun, but not enough women recruited were tall enough, requiring some men to join the aircrews as radio operator and tail gunner.
 The 588th Regiment's staff driver and searchlight operatives were also male.